Home » How To » How to Create Self-signed Digital Certificate in MS Office

 click more choices link

-Now, choose the certificate you just created and click the “Ok” button.
+Now, select the certificate you just created and click the “OK” button.

 select self signed digital certificate

 That’s it.
 You can now proceed with the signature.
-It will use the newly created certificate.
+It will use the newly created certificate for digital signing.
 You can verify the certificate by looking at the “Signing as” section.

 signature using self signed certificate